oigwe-frx/movie-database-analysis/github_rules.md

 4. You can now start making changes to the code within your new branch.
 Once you're ready, commit your changes using `git commit` and push them to the remote repository using `git push`.
 Your new branch will be created on GitHub when you push the changes.

-Certainly!
-Here are the steps for adding, committing, and pushing changes to a branch in a GitHub repository:

 ## **Adding Changes:**

 1. Open your terminal or command prompt.